 We kept our helmets on to protect our noggins from bumps when climbing down the rocks and came to a small natural little cave with a balcony overlooking the river.
 It was so tucked away and hidden, you’d never know it was there unless a guide or local showed you!

 We then returned to the overlook while the other 3 people checked it out before heading down to the river to peer into the lower cave/ tunnel where the water flowed through.
 I would’ve loved to trek back into the cave but I have a feeling it would’ve gotten our feet wet and Holgar wasn’t keen on guiding us down there.
 We did however learn a bit more about how this site was a “Temple to the rainbow” either from the culture pre-Inca or the Incans themselves.
 You could see some hints at foundations around and it would make sense they would make use of the cave and natural balcony.

 Climbing down through the rocks to visit the balcony

 The balcony overlooking the river as it flowed out of the center of the rock

 The big cave is in the lower left and the balcony the upper right- almost around where the bushes are.

-While everyone took photos with the cave I snuck away for my quick visit to the bushes and we all headed back up the hill to where we left the horses.
-They had a backpack with bagged snacks and water bottles waiting for us there which was perfectly timed after the walk.
+Once we walked back to the horses, we were given our bagged snacks and water bottles which was perfectly timed after the walk.
 The snacks included some cookies, an orange, crackers, and a few hard candies.
 We had about 15 minutes to eat/drink and enjoy the view from our sitting spot where they even laid out the saddle cushions in a row for us to sit on.
 SUCH SERVICE.

 The view in the other direction from our snack break.
 The devils balcony is over (out of frame) to the right.